 OCC’s mission is to equip public and private sector decision makers with regionally-specific climate data, intelligence and adaptation services that enable effective policy and investment responses to climate uncertainty in Ontario.

 Public Infrastructure Engineering Vulnerability Dam Studies

-Toronto and Region Conservation (TRCA) owns and operates dams to reduce flood risk to vulnerable urban areas.
+Toronto and Region Conservation Authority (TRCA) owns and operates dams to reduce flood risk to vulnerable urban areas.
 Climate change impacts to these dams that could cause reduced performance or failure are a serious concern.
 Recently, TRCA partnered with Engineers Canada to conduct a climate change vulnerability assessment on two of these dams through the Public Infrastructure Engineering Vulnerability Committee (PIEVC).

 The Committee was established by Engineers Canada with partners from all levels of government and the private sector to assess the vulnerability of Canada’s public infrastructure to impacts of climate change in four categories, including water resources and create a formal protocol for infrastructure owners to assess risks related to climate change.

 The TRCA study applied the risk and vulnerability assessment processes of the PIEVC protocol, including a conventional probability-consequence approach to define risks associated with interactions between the components of the dam and various climate conditions and an engineering analysis refined the assessment of risks and flagged vulnerabilities by examining the capacity of the infrastructure to accommodate or adapt to the potential future climate load.
 Probabilities for existing climate conditions were based on the historic climate record, while projections of future climate were based on modelling, climate trend analysis, literature and expert opinion.